ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 * The session specifies which events will be downloaded.
 * If the download of the events is interrupted, the session enables resuming the download from where it left off.

-Use the following command create a session:
+Use the following command to create a session:

 ```
 bx cf at session create -s 2017-07-25 -e 2017-07-25